rapid7/metasploit-framework/data/armitage/readme.txt

 5. Disclaimer
    ----------

-Armitage is not affiliated with Rapid7 or the Metasploit project.
 Use this code for your development and don't hack systems that you don't have permission to hack.
 The existence of this software does not reflect the opinions or beliefs of my current employers, past employers, future employers, or any small animals I come into contact with.
-If you're part of the MSF crew, I hope you take this project as a show of respect for what you've built and as my attempt to give something back to the community.
-If you're not, then enjoy this software with my blessing.
+Enjoy this software with my blessing.
 I hope it helps you learn and become a better security professional.

 6. Contact
    -------